homebrew-ec-foss/homebrew-internethome/src/posts/distroWars.md

 Link to Ubuntu Forums: <a href = "https://ubuntuforums.org" target="_blank">Ubuntu Forums</a> and <a href = "https://askubuntu.com" target = "_blank">Ask Ubuntu</a>

 >`Forums` are like communities of people using the same software.
 It's a common platform for all of these people to talk and ask questions.
-Think of it similar to a discord server but it's a website on it's own and it's a bit more organised.
+Think of it similar to a discord server but it's a website on its own and it's a bit more organised.

 ### Linux Mint
 ![linux mint desktop](https://www.linuxmint.com/pictures/screenshots/vanessa/thumb_cinnamon.png)
 Up next, there is Linux Mint!
-The Distro we actually recommend the most to beginners.
+The Distro we recommend the most to beginners.
 It is a `derivative` of Ubuntu but it does not use snaps!
 What this means for us is that we get all the goodness of Ubuntu, without the bad parts.

 >A `Derivative` of a distro is when you make a distro from the existing code of another distro.
-You make your own changes to it that you want and then make a distro of your own.
+You make the changes to it that you want and then make a distro of your own.
 Now, this might sound like just copying someone else's homework but trust me, this is what makes the open-source community amazing.
 This activity of basing your work off of someone else's already existing work is called `forking` and it's a very popular thing to do.
 It benefits everybody as it allows everybody to use everybody else's work.
 This way, everybody gets a headstart compared to when everybody keeps their code a secret!

 Linux Mint also offers a lighter desktop environment, and what this means is that it would run more snappily on older systems as well.
 It provides a very familiar user interface to a Windows user all while being so lightweight, it could run on your microwave.

->A `Desktop Environment` is a piece of software that defined how your GUI feels like.
+>A `Desktop Environment` is a piece of software that defined how your GUI feels.
 It consists of icons, cursor themes, windows, toolbars, docks, wallpapers, desktop widgets, etc. It consists of a window manager and all the GUI components.
-Examples include GNOME, KDE, LXDE, etc. Some advanced linux users might choose to go for only a <a href = "https://en.wikipedia.org/wiki/Tiling_window_manager" target = "_blank">tiling window manager</a> for increased productivity but that is a whole different topic.
+Examples include GNOME, KDE, LXDE, etc. Some advanced Linux users might choose to go for only a <a href = "https://en.wikipedia.org/wiki/Tiling_window_manager" target = "_blank">tiling window manager</a> for increased productivity but that is a whole different topic.

 It also uses the same software repository as Ubuntu.
 So, every app that was packaged for Ubuntu, can be installed on Linux Mint without any problems.
 This means that you do not have to worry about the availability of software to install.